We’ve reviewed Cascadia Blooms’ CBD flower. Stay tuned for more reviews of Cascadia Blooms CBD products.

 Cascadia Blooms Sour Space Candy, 13.6% CBD, .12% delta 9 THC

-If you’ve been shopping for hemp flower online, you may have noticed “farm to table” has made the leap from upscale restaurants to CBD websites.
-“Farm to table,” at least in the hemp world, is flower that is grown, harvested, processed, sold, and shipped by the same company.
+You will notice “farm to table” has made the leap from upscale restaurants to CBD websites.
+“Farm to table,” in the hemp world, is flower that is grown, harvested, processed, sold, and shipped by the same company.
 That’s precisely what Cascadia Blooms does.
 In the past 2 years, they’ve made a name for themselves with their nicely grown – and processed – outdoor hemp flower.
-The surge of upstart hemp flower vendors and quality indoor flower has spread the love beyond some of the early leaders in hemp flower – Cascadia being one of them.
-However, in a relatively short period of time, Cascadia Blooms has built a devout following of outdoor flower smokers that swear by their quality and maybe, more importantly, their consistency.
+The surge of upstart hemp flower vendors and quality indoor flower has spread the love beyond some of the early leaders in hemp flower.
+Cascadia is one of those companies.
+In a relatively short period of time, Cascadia Blooms has built a devout following of outdoor flower smokers.

 Five Senses (8.0 out of 10)

 Sour Space Candy is known as having one of the best and most distinct smell profiles in the hemp world.
-Any well-grown and cured Sour Space Candy features its signature smell of lemon lime soda, – and this cut from Cascadia Blooms does have that smell – it also has a sort of sweet, earthy smell about.
+Well-grown and cured Sour Space Candy features its signature smell of lemon lime soda.
+This cut from Cascadia Blooms definitely has that smell.
+We describe it as a sort of sweet, earthy smell about it.
 The complete profile is hard to place until you break down the flower, much in the same way Cascadia’s Bordeaux strain also reacted.
-When we smoked our sample of SSC, we felt it was a fairly “standard” hemp taste, with some subtle hints of gassiness and clove.
+When we smoked our sample of SSC, we felt it was a fairly “standard” hemp taste.
+We noted some subtle hints of gassiness and clove.
 The smoke is mellow and easy to inhale without coughing or feeling any kind of throat burn.
-When we ground it up and put it in a dry herb vape, the vapor that was produced was much brighter tasting than the smoke, with a distinct terpene rich flavor that we got on the very first hit.
+When ground and put it in a dry herb vape, the vapor that was produced was much brighter tasting than the smoke, with a distinct terpene rich flavor that we got on the very first hit.

 Bag Appeal (8.5 out of 10)

-While Sour Space Candy is known to come in a variety of hues and colors, this one is just a kind of nice looking medium green, with a thick coating of dark amber pistils.
+Sour Space Candy is known to come in a variety of hues and colors.
+This one is a nice looking medium green, with a thick coating of dark amber pistils.
 From a distance, it has an almost brownish look.
-The buds are robust and plump, though not necessarily super dense, but still far from airy.
-One thing we did note is that this flower was frosty.
-It had a thick crust of trichomes throughout the bud, much more than the Cascadia Blooms Bordeaux.
+The buds are robust and plump, though not necessarily super dense.
+Far from airy.
+We noted that this flower is frosty.
+It has a thick crust of trichomes throughout the bud, much more than the Cascadia Blooms Bordeaux.
 This abundance of crystal trichomes makes these nugs sticky, too.
 A grinder is definitely recommended to break this one down.
 Cascadia Blooms typically does a respectable trim job on their flower, and this was no exception.
-It was by no means perfect or super manicured like the buds we’ve tried from Hemp Hop, but its good enough with just a few pieces of sugar leaf lingering.
+It was not perfectly manicured like the buds we’ve tried from Hemp Hop, but its good enough with just a few pieces of sugar leaf lingering.

 Potency (7.5 out of 10)

-If you’re an avid reader of the reviews here at CBDTop10, you of course know that we acknowledge and appreciate when vendors give full COAs and terpene reports and criticize and encourage the ones that don’t to do so.
+Avid readers of the reviews here at CBDTop10 know that we acknowledge and appreciate when vendors give full COAs and terpene reports.
+At the same time, we criticize and encourage the ones that don’t to do so.
 Thankfully, Cascadia Blooms provides both on their website, with a great little graph showing the breakdown of the terpenes.
 This is something we’ve only seen from one or two other companies, but it is really appreciated.
 This Sour Space Candy comes in at 13.6% CBD.
-We don’t consider this to be a “high” amount, but as we’ve seen plenty of times, the CBD percentages often have a minimal correlation to effect, especially when a flower is rich in terpenes.
+We don’t consider this to be a “high” amount, but as we’ve seen plenty of times, the CBD percentages often have a minimal correlation to effect.
+That is especially true when a flower is rich in terpenes.
 As far as THC is concerned, this Sour Space Candy comes in at a very low .12% Delta 9 THC.
-The handy terpene infographic breaks down the terpenes visually and neatly, allowing us to immediately look and determine what kind of entourage effects we might get from the flower.
+The handy terpene infographic breaks down the terpenes visually, allowing us to immediately determine what kind of entourage effects we might get from the flower.
 This particular cut of Sour Space Candy has a super high concentration of Myrcene, which explains the ‘sweet earth’ smell we talked about earlier.
 Honorable mention terpenes include; Linalool, Humulene, Pinene, and Limonene.